Socialist Workers Party (UK): 1990s

 The early 1990s, for many of the far-left, was a period of demoralisation and disorientation, due to the collapse of the Soviet Union.
 However, for the SWP this was seen as a vindication of their long held analysis that the Soviet Union was a 'state capitalist' society.
 They argued that "the transition from state capitalism to multinational capitalism is neither a step forward nor a step backwards, but a step sidewards.
 The change only involves a shift from one form of exploitation to another form for the working class as a whole."

-It was this period, that the Revolutionary Democratic Group were expelled and became in their words, "an external faction".
-The SWP was involved in the relaunch the ANL in 1992 in response to the growth of the British National Party and campaigned against the Criminal Justice Bill.
+It was in this period that the Revolutionary Democratic Group were expelled and became in their words, "an external faction".
+The SWP was involved in the relaunch of the ANL in 1992 in response to the growth of the British National Party and campaigned against the Criminal Justice Bill.
 A demonstration for justice for murdered teenager Stephen Lawrence near the BNP headquarters in Welling in 1993 turned into a violent confrontation with the police, leading to criticism from Ken Livingstone, then a Labour MP and a supporter of the rival Anti-Racist Alliance (ARA) in which Socialist Action played a major role.
 Livingstone argued that this kind of action was playing into the hands of the BNP.
 He said at the time: "No one's discussing [the BNP's] policies.
 Now the question is the violence of the SWP, arguments between the police and the SWP about who is to blame".
 Although Stephen's mother Doreen Lawrence attended the Welling demo, she came to realise that the ANL was a "front for the Socialist Workers Party".
 She later wrote that "the various groups that had taken an interest in Stephen's death were tearing each other apart and were in danger of destroying our campaign which we wanted to keep focused and dignified", and Doreen and Neville Lawrence wrote to both the ANL and ARA to demand that they "stop using Stephen's name".

 In 1997, despite being highly opposed to Tony Blair's policies, they called for a vote for the Labour Party with the belief that there would rapidly be a crisis of expectations in Labour, which would lead New Labour voters to question their allegiances, opening up opportunities, space for organisation and activity to the left of Labour that is traditionally occupied by the party when it is in opposition.
 John Rees wrote in July 1997: "In the mid-term the 'sado-monetarist' strategy followed by the Labour government will clash increasingly sharply with a working class movement which has drawn hope and confidence from its electoral victory over the Tories".

+Metropolitan Police spying

+Between 1970 and 2007, the Metropolitan Police had 24 undercover officers infiltrate the SWP.
+Some of the officers used the identity of dead children and four of these officers entered into sexual relationships with party members.